Go to page content

 3. It can lower your risk for oral health issues.

-Food debris is also more likely to get stuck in smaller gaps.
+Food debris are also more likely to get stuck in smaller gaps.
 If you’re not diligent about flossing, these particles can increase the growth of bacteria in your mouth.
-The more bacteria there are, the higher your chances of developing problems like sensitive teeth, gum disease, and cavities.
+The more bad bacteria there are, the higher your chances of developing problems like sensitive teeth, gum disease, and cavities.

 A woman with a gap between her two front teeth putting on clear aligners.